 After graduating from college and beginning full time employment, Cat joined Tiger Martial Arts in Chesterton, IN under the instruction of Master Deborah Grimaldi (7th dan Kyusho Jitsu, 6th dan Tae Kwon Do, 4th dan Hapkido) in October of 2007.
 There she began to study both Tae Kwon Do and Small Circle Jujitsu.
 In May of 2009 she received her 1st degree black belt in Tae Kwon Do.
 Small Circle Jujitsu was a style which they ranked in through a partner school, and she reached the rank of purple during her time there as well.

 In July of 2010 Cat moved to California.
-On the advice of a former martial arts colleague she decided to try out a kenpo school.
 In February of 2011 she enrolled in Bill Grossman's School of Kenpo Karate under 9th degree Master Professor Bill Grossman and his wife 8th degree Professor Pati Grossman.
 Master Professor also taught Iaido (Muso Shinden Ryu) there as well and Cat was able to get back into her first love which started her martial arts career originally.
 While still living in California, Cat was usually at the dojo a minimum of 4-5 days a week always practicing and teaching classes and private lessons.
 She also enjoyed going to tournaments to both judge and compete in the Gold Cup Circuit, CKC and NBL tournaments.
 Cat was also able to get back into demo team through this dojo and often helped choreograph as well as perform in demonstrations.

 Cat moved to Austin in early 2016 and began training at Austin Kenpo Karate under Sifu Jeff Schroeder.
 In September of 2016 she received her yellow belt in American Kenpo.
-Cat only stopped training there when she decided to teach Shaolin Kenpo Karate full time instead as of the summer of 2018.
-Cat has also continued her Iaido training at Austin Komei Jyuku under Sensei Brandon Burkett.
+In the summer of 2017, Cat began splitting her time between Austin Kenpo Karate and teaching her own classes at space she rented out.
+By the summer of 2018, Cat decided to commit her evenings full time just to teaching Immortal Tiger Kenpo Karate.
+In addition to teaching Kenpo full time, Cat has also continued her Iaido training at Austin Komei Jyuku under Sensei Brandon Burkett (Muso Jikiden Eishin Ryu).
 Cat still flies back to California a couple times a year to brush up her CA Kenpo skills at Bill Grossman's Kenpo Karate and test when able.